p4-team/ctf/2016-03-12-0ctf/peoples_square/README.md

 So what?
 After all, our AES has 4 rounds, not 3.

 But we can *guess* one byte of key to *decrypt* one byte of encrypted data after 4th round.
-From previos relationship we can conclude that if we guess the byte correctly, decrypt some byte in ciphertexgt with it, and xor it all together, we must get 0.
+From previos relationship we can conclude that if we guess the byte correctly, decrypt some byte in ciphertext with it, and xor it all together, we must get 0.

 Then we can repeat that process 16 times - once fo each byte of key.
 On average we will 2 good values (one correct, and 256 * 1/256 chance of false positive).
 We can just try every possibility - that will give us 2^16 complexity of attach - a LOT better than naive 2^128.

+We can also quite easily recover the master cipher key from any round key.

 Can we use that attach in this challenge?
 Of course - if we take first 256 plaintexts, we can see that every one of them is differing only on ony byte - lowest byte of 'i'.